williamslab/ped-sim/README.md

 Version 1.2 now supports simulating the X chromosome.
-See the [map file](#map-file) section for code to generate a map file that includes X chromosome positions from the [Bh�rer et al.
+See the [map file](#map-file) section for code to generate a map file that includes X chromosome positions from the [Bhérer  et al.
 (2017)](http://dx.doi.org/10.1038/ncomms14994) map.
 To simulate genetic data (i.e., output a VCF file) that includes the X chromosome, [specify sexes of the input VCF using `--sexes`](#specifying-sexes-of-samples-in-the-input-vcf).